 What Kind of Event Should It Be?

-You'll definitely want to invite your two families so they can get to know one another.
-It's bad etiquette to invite anyone other than those who will definitely be invited to the wedding, so it's probably best to limit the guest list to those very close to you.
+You'll want to invite your two families so they can get to know one another.
+It's bad etiquette to invite anyone other than those who will be invited to the wedding, so it's probably best to limit the guest list to those very close to you.
 Typically, guests who would have to travel are not invited, as you will already be asking them to travel for the wedding.
-(The exception to this rule would be the parents of the bride or groom).
+The exception to this rule would be the parents of the bride or groom.

 For those with especially long engagements, engagement parties are held one to three months after the engagement, and/or about a year before the wedding.
 For others, it can be held any time more than six months before the wedding.

 If multiple people offer to host your engagement party, you may want to have multiple parties.
 If the guest list would be the same for both events, two engagement parties are not necessary.
-However, you may choose to celebrate with close friends at one event and family members at another.
+You may choose to celebrate with close friends at one event and family members at another.

 Should You Expect Gifts and Register for Them?

-But the announcement of an engagement inevitably gets some guests thinking about gifts, and this is a time that they might start asking your family where you are registered.
-Some of your guests will bring present to the party.
-Therefore it's a good idea to have registered for a few things before sending the invitations.
-However, as not everyone will bring something, don't make the gifts a central part of the party.
+You shouldn't expect gifts, as etiquette does not dictate that guests should bring them.
+The announcement of engagement inevitably gets some guests thinking about gifts, and this is a time that they might start asking your family where you are registered.
+Some of your guests will bring presents to the party.
+Therefore, it's a good idea to have registered for a few things before sending the invitations.
+As not everyone will bring something, don't make the gifts a central part of the party.
 Put them aside, and open them after the guests have left.
 Don't forget to send thank you notes!